-Hot on the heels of her fantastic new album “Monsters” on City Slang, Sophia Kennedy comes to Berlin next month for a special outdoor show in the garden at Festsaal Kreuzberg.
+Hot on the heels of her fantastic new album “Monsters” on City Slang, Sophia Kennedy comes to Berlin this spring for a special live show at Festsaal Kreuzberg.

 Sophia Kennedy’s music sometimes sounds like a soundtrack to world to disintegrating, hanging on by a thread of memories, it combines the glamour and the morbid charm of tin pan alley show tunes from the 1960s or 70s and yet it fully embraces the deconstructed modernism of club music.
 The songs can change the atmosphere in a split second, impressively illustrated by last year’s single “Orange Tic Tac” which switched between threatening gloomy trap beats and soothing crooner melodies.